salzcamino/sm-scrnaseq/README.md

 # sm-scrnaseq
-Snakemake pipeline for scRNAseq analysis
+Practice snakemake pipeline for scRNAseq analysis using Seurat and an example pbmc3k dataset